Commences on the day of set up

 Documentation: the document made available to the Client by the Supplier online via WWW.MESMA.CO.UK or such other web address notified by the Supplier to the Client from time to time which sets out a description of the Services and the user instructions for the Services.

-Effective Date: the date you are issues with your login.
+Effective Date: the date you are issued with your login.

-Initial Licence Term: the period set out in your quote.
+Initial Licence Term: the period set out in your quote and/or invoice.

 Licence Term: the term of this agreement as set out in clause 14